Tamar Zeilberger

 Working Papers

-"Destabilizing to Stabilize: Interstate Dispute Escalation & Leadership Transitions in China" [Available upon request]
+"Destabilizing to Stabilize: Interstate Dispute Escalation & Leadership Transitions in China" [preprint on OSF]

 During the tumultuous waning weeks of the Trump administration, the chairman of the Joint Chiefs of Staff called his counterpart in China twice to reassure him that the president would not initiate sudden conflict as a tactic to remain in power.
 When news of the calls surfaced, critics decried those actions as heavy handed.
 In this paper, I present evidence that suggests such calls were actually a prudent measure, and provide an explanation for China’s leaders reported wariness and lingering skepticism.
 Namely, I find that China’s leaders have a history of militarily escalating disputes with other states in the time directly preceding and succeeding their leadership transitions.
 In fact, over 60 percent of incidents of escalation by China that occurred between 1989 and 2013 transpired around leadership transitions.
 I theorize that this previously unidentified pattern of escalation is motivated by concerns over domestic instability, and that it represents concessions to China’s hawkish issue publics to shore up stability at critical junctures.
 I illustrate the logic of that strategy with a simple formal model.
 Using maximum likelihood estimation, I find that there is a significant positive relationship between interstate dispute escalation and leadership transition.
 Of note, it is generally accepted that China has favored win-win diplomatic solutions to its disputes with other states.
 Instances of escalation have thus largely been categorized as aberrant behavior.
 My identification of this pattern of escalation challenges this logic and suggests that the militarization of disputes has at times been a routine and strategic undertaking by the leaders of China’s Communist Party.

-"The Logic of Political Survival Revisited: Consequences of Elite Uncertainty Under Authoritarian Rule" [Available upon request]
+"The Logic of Political Survival Revisited: Consequences of Elite Uncertainty Under Authoritarian Rule" [preprint on arXiv]

 Existing research has established that autocrats offer concessions to prevent ouster by their inner circle.
 This paper examines how those concessions are influenced by the relative uncertainty of an autocrat's inner circle about remaining in that favored body.
 I take as my starting point the formal model of political survival presented in Bueno de Mesquita et. al.'s The Logic of Political Survival.
 I extend the model to account for variation in the relative uncertainty of an autocrat's inner circle.
 To make the math tractable, I dispense with convention and introduce comparative statics across two models with different formulations of uncertainty.
 This exercise reveals a set of conditions under which to expect an increase in the concessions offered by an autocrat with implications for development and democracy.
 Those findings yield a corresponding set of logical corollaries with potential to further our understanding of authoritarian politics, including an unexamined facet of the "dictator’s dilemma" and related incentives for members of an inner circle to permit purges or act to destabilize their ranks.
 The models also identify a source of policy volatility not found outside of autocracies.
 Taken together, the findings suggest a need for more research on elite uncertainty in autocracies.